Partitioning Large Tables

 The following operations are supported if no data is changed on the external table partition.
 Otherwise, an error is returned.

 - These ALTER PARTITION operations are not supported if the partitioned

 table contains an external table partition:

 - Altering the partition properties.

 - Setting or dropping a NOT NULL constraint of column.

 - Splitting an external partition.

-- The Greenplum Database utility gpcrondump does not back up data from a leaf child partition of a partitioned table if the leaf child partition is a readable external table.
+- The Greenplum Database gpbackup utility does not back up data from a leaf child partition of a partitioned table if the leaf child partition is a readable external table.